Fiserv/universal-commerce/recipes/MasterCard.md

 The CIT and MIT indicators, that will be discussed in this guide, aim to enhance transparency regarding transaction types.
 This will simplify the process for issuers in discerning valid transactions and enable them to make more well-informed authorization choices.
 Furthermore, issuers can utilize these newly introduced CIT and MIT indicators to bolster their risk management, fraud detection, and dispute resolution systems.

-> Please be advised that while these new indicators are currently only mandated by Mastercard, the API, however, is designed to receive these indicators for all card types, and as such, we encourage you to implement this modification for all brands, extending beyond Mastercard.
+> Please be advised that while these new indicators are currently only mandated by MasterCard, the API, however, is designed to receive these indicators for all card types, and as such, we encourage you to implement this modification for all brands, extending beyond MasterCard.
 This will prevent future recoding by the merchant should other networks follow suit.

 ## Usage